2 young boys in Kananga marvel at the camera and their faces on the camera screen.

 We are taking applications to fill the (ten) 2-week mission trip slots that are open for 2021.
 A 2-week mission trip consists of; 10 days in-country; significant ministry opportunities in the villages; teaching, preaching evangelizing & training; various projects (possible construction, humanitarian and youth sports)…Our guesthouse serves as an oasis from a hard day on the mission field with running (hot & cold) water, indoor toilets, and comfortable beds – not to mention a tasty hot meal and a hot cup of coffee.
 Our peaceful grounds offer a great place to enjoy your team and to find a quiet spot for meditation and prayer.
 There will also be ample opportunity to see some of God’s amazing animals while on an all-day Safari.
 Camping in the Bush and/or on Safari is an option that many take advantage of.

-Click here for dates, scheduling, and our 2021 TEAM application packet.
+and to get the 2021 TEAM application packet.

 Shay Thornton in the village of Kabuyu teaching and demonstrating “Washing Feet” in 2016.

 “To say I was heartbroken is an understatement when I learned my sixth trip to Zambia with Come Go With Us was canceled due to COVID-19.
 A piece of my heart has remained there since my very first trip in 2009.
 Traveling into the villages to share the love of Christ is my most favorite part of this ministry.
 The Zambian people have a smile that lights up the world and they have a hunger to know more about Christ!
 The ministry of Come Go With Us also started up The Good News Club on Saturday mornings.
 To see the little ones come in by the hundreds, singing and praying is a testimony of the amazing ministry they are doing.
 My heart longs to be back there and I look forward to bringing a team in 2021.
 If you are wanting to fill your heart with Joy and Happiness” , then you can…